SOMOSPIE: A modular SOil MOisture SPatial Inference Engine based on data driven decisions: Introduction

-The current availability in soil moisture data over large areas comes from remote sensing (i.e., satellites with radar sensors) which provide nearly global coverage of soil moisture at spatial resolution ranging between 25 and 50 km~\cite{Entekhabi2010, Dorigo2011}.
-Recent efforts are devoted to increase the spatial resolution of current estimates (\url{https://smap.jpl.nasa.gov/}).
-Other efforts have been focused on harmonizing historical satellite soil moisture records for larger periods of time and from several information sources (\url{http://www.esa-soilmoisture-cci.org/}).
+The current availability in soil moisture data over large areas comes from remote sensing (i.e., satellites with radar sensors), which provides nearly global coverage of soil moisture at spatial resolution of tens of kilometers~\cite{Entekhabi2010, Dorigo2011}.
+Recent efforts are devoted to increase the spatial resolution of current estimates (\url{smap.jpl.nasa.gov}).
+Other efforts have focused on harmonizing historical satellite soil moisture records for larger periods of time and from several information sources (\url{esa-soilmoisture-cci.org}).
 Satellite soil moisture data has two main shortcomings.
-First, although satellites can provide daily global information, they are limited to coarse spatial resolution (generally no finer than $25$ km).
-Second, satellites are unable to measure soil moisture in areas of dense vegetation, snow cover or extremely dry surfaces; this results in gaps in the data.
+First, although satellites can provide daily global information, they are limited to coarse spatial resolution (at the multi-kilometer scale).
+Second, satellites are unable to measure soil moisture in areas of dense vegetation, snow cover, or extremely dry surfaces; this results in gaps in the data.
 Fig.~\ref{fig-gaps} shows an example of the monthly averages of daily soil moisture data for December 2000.

-The figure shows examples of spatial information gaps across the globe due to, for example, dense vegetation over the Amazon region and the central Africa continent.
+The figure shows examples of spatial information gaps across the globe due to, for example, dense vegetation over the Amazon region and central Africa.
 To use the spatial representation of soil moisture for applications in environmental sciences (e.g., ecological niche modeling, carbon monitoring systems, and other Earth system models) and precision agriculture (e.g., optimizing irrigation practices and other land management decisions), we need to increase the spatial resolution of information and predict values in areas with missing data.